BASEketball: Plot

-Baxter Cain, owner of the Dallas Felons, wants to remove Denslow's rules preventing monetization of the sport, but could not while Denslow was alive.
-However, Coop refuses to accept any changes; Cain partners with Yvette as he tries to make the Beers lose the next Denslow Cup so she will own the team; however, the Beers still continue winning games and heading towards the championship.
+Baxter Cain, owner of the Dallas Felons, wants to remove Denslow's rules preventing monetization of the sport, having been unable to do so during Denslow's lifetime.
+Coop refuses to accept any changes; Cain partners with Yvette as he tries to make the Beers lose the next Denslow Cup so she will own the team.
+The Beers still continue winning games and heading toward the championship.
 Cain approaches Remer, telling him that he made an offer to Coop, but Coop refused without telling Remer.
 Remer confronts Coop about what Cain told him, and Coop quickly compromises by declaring Remer part owner of the team.

-Later, Cain cuts the funding to Jenna's foundation in an attempt to get Coop and Remer to adopt a clothing line; Coop is against it, but Remer agrees and becomes conceited with his newfound A-list status.
-After the semifinals, Cain informs Coop and Remer that the clothing line has been produced through child labor in Calcutta; if the public finds out, the team and Jenna's foundation will be ruined.
-Cain blackmails Coop and Remer into losing or forfeiting the Denslow Cup game or he will inform the public.
-Jenna learns about the scandal and breaks up with Coop, as Coop and Remer blame each other for the controversy.
+Later, Cain cuts the funding to Jenna's foundation in an attempt to get Coop and Remer to adopt a clothing line; Coop opposes it, but Remer agrees and becomes conceited with his newfound A-list status.
+After the semifinals, Cain blackmails Coop and Remer into losing or forfeiting the Denslow Cup game, or else he will inform the public that the clothing line has been produced through child labor in Calcutta, thus ruining the team and Jenna's foundation.
+Jenna learns about the scandal and breaks up with Coop, as Coop and Remer blame each other for the controversy, with Remer declaring that Coop was no longer his best friend.

 With their friendship dissolved, Coop goes to Calcutta, aiming to resolve the situation by replacing the child workers with adults.
-Making it back to the championship game just as it begins, Coop and Remer still argue with each other and the Beers are losing; by the seventh-inning stretch, the Beers are down 16–0.
-Having had enough of Coop and Remer's feuding, Squeak gives the stadium an impassioned speech, reminding Coop and Remer where they came from, how much they changed everyone else's lives, and what they risk losing.
-Motivated, Coop and Remer reconcile their differences as Yvette, also moved by Squeak's speech, breaks off her alliance with Cain.
-After shifting their focus back in the game, they are poised to win when Coop's La-Z-Boy pops.
-Coop is crestfallen until Joey brings him a new BASEketball made from a Barcalounger.
+Returning to the championship game just as it begins, Coop and Remer still argue with each other and the Beers are losing; by the seventh-inning stretch, the Beers are down 16–0.
+Finally infuriated by the pair's feuding, Squeak gives the stadium an impassioned speech, reminding Coop and Remer where they came from, how much they changed everyone else's lives and what they risk losing if they lose the game.
+Motivated, Coop and Remer reconcile as Yvette, also moved by Squeak's speech, breaks off her alliance with Cain.
+After shifting their focus back in the game, they are poised to win when Coop's La-Z-Boy BASEketball pops.
+Joey brings a crestfallen Coop a new BASEketball made from a Barcalounger, restoring his confidence.
 After a risky last throw, they win the Denslow Cup.
-Jenna and Coop reconcile as Yvette makes out with Remer and the both of them skate around the stadium with their new trophy.
+Jenna and Coop reconcile as Yvette makes out with Remer, and both men skate around the stadium with their new trophy.